Crystal Palace Dinosaurs: History

-Hawkins later worked on a "Paleozoic Museum" in New York's Central Park, an American equivalent to the Crystal Palace Dinosaurs.
+Hawkins later worked on a "Palaeozoic Museum" in New York's Central Park, an American equivalent to the Crystal Palace Dinosaurs.
 In May 1871 many of the exhibits in Hawkins' workshop were destroyed by vandals and their fragments buried, possibly including elements of the original Elasmosaurus skeleton, which the American palaeontologist Edward Drinker Cope had loaned to Hawkins for preparation at the time.

 With progress in palaeontology, the reputation of the Crystal Palace models declined.
-In 1895, the American fossil hunter Othniel Charles Marsh scorned the dinosaurs' friends as doing them a great injustice, and spoke angrily of the models.
+In 1895, the American fossil hunter Othniel Charles Marsh scorned the dinosaurs' friends as doing them a great injustice, and spoke negatively of the models.
 The models and the park fell into disrepair as the years went by, a process aided by the fire that destroyed the Crystal Palace itself in 1936, and the models became obscured by overgrown foliage.
 A full restoration of the animals was carried out in 1952 by Victor H.C.
 Martin, at which time the mammals on the third island were moved to less well-protected locations in the park, where they were exposed to wear and tear.
 The limestone cliff was blown up in the 1960s.

 In 2001, the display was totally renovated.
 The destroyed limestone cliff was completely replaced using 130 large blocks of Derbyshire limestone, many weighing over 1 t, rebuilt according to a small model made from the same number of polystyrene blocks.
 Fibreglass replacements were created for the missing sculptures, and badly damaged parts of the surviving models were recast.
 For example, some of the animals' legs had been modelled in lead, fixed to the bodies with iron rods; the iron had rusted, splitting the lead open.

 The models and other elements of Crystal Palace Park were classed as Grade II listed buildings from 1973.
 The models were extensively restored in 2001, and upgraded to Grade I listed in 2007.

-In 2018, the Friends of Crystal Palace Dinosaurs ran a crowd funding campaign, endorsed by the guitarist Slash, to build a permanent bridge to Dinosaur Island.
+In 2018, the Friends of Crystal Palace Dinosaurs ran a crowd funding campaign to build a permanent bridge to Dinosaur Island.
 The bridge was designed by Tonkin Liu with engineering by Arup.
 The bridge swings on a pivot so it can be parked when not in use, to prevent unauthorised access.
 It was installed in January 2021.

 In May 2021, the nose and mouth of the Megalosaurus sculpture was given an emergency renovation, after it had fallen off the previous year.
 Twenty-two new teeth and a 'prosthetic jaw' were installed on the sculpture.
 The renovation was funded by a grant from the Cultural Recovery Fund and fundraising from Friends of Crystal Palace Dinosaurs.